Urus Price Hits $6.00 (URUS)

-Urus (CURRENCY:URUS) traded flat against the dollar during the 1 day period ending at 11:00 AM E.T. on March 6th.
-One Urus coin can currently be purchased for $6.00 or 0.00018659 BTC on cryptocurrency exchanges.
-Urus has a total market capitalization of $2.82 million and approximately $222,855.00 worth of Urus was traded on exchanges in the last 24 hours.
+Urus (CURRENCY:URUS) traded flat against the dollar during the 1-day period ending at 8:00 AM E.T. on March 7th.
+Urus has a total market cap of $2.82 million and $222,855.00 worth of Urus was traded on exchanges in the last day.
+One Urus coin can now be purchased for approximately $6.00 or 0.00018659 BTC on cryptocurrency exchanges.
 Over the last week, Urus has traded flat against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.